NBKRedSpy/QM_SortToTabs/README.md

 Source code is available on GitHub https://github.com/NBKRedSpy/QM_SortToTabs

 # Change Log
+## 1.4.2
+* (internal) Better compatibility with other mods that are updating the localization data.
+* Thanks to Steam user BadRyuner for noticing this mod was calling the Localization object too early.

 ## 1.4.1.3
 * (internal) Config reload consistency on change.
 * Fixed ItemClass not included in rule match debug output.